Accommodation via an intermediate resource

 What is an intermediate resource?

-The purpose of an intermediate resource is to provide a substitute residential environment to a person following a referral by a health and social services facility (e.g. CISSS, CIUSSS).
+The purpose of an intermediate resource is to provide a substitute residential environment to a person following a referral by a health and social services facility such as CISSS or CIUSSS.
 Both the intermediate resource and the facility are bound by contract.
 The following situations are examples of when a person may be taken in charge by an intermediate resource:

 - Loss of autonomy